Tocharians: Tarim mummies

+The demographic make-up of the Tarim Basin evolved from the Late Bronze Age, particularly in the western part.
+Inhabitants of a Late Bronze Age site in the far west of the Tarim Basin, dated 1600 to 1400 BC, were overwhelmingly descended from Sintashta and Andronovo populations.

-Later immigrants
+Later migrations

 Later, groups of nomadic pastoralists moved from the steppe into the grasslands to the north and northeast of the Tarim.

 They were the ancestors of peoples later known to Chinese authors as the Wusun and Yuezhi.